Achievable logoAchievable logo

 Disaccharide formation showing glycosidic bond in sucrose between glucose and fructose

-• Maltose (malt sugar) is another disaccharide and results from a Dehydration reaction between two molecules of glucose.
+• Maltose (malt sugar) is another disaccharide.
+It forms through a Dehydration reaction between two glucose molecules.

 Common disaccharides maltose and lactose